dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 So that's one warning point: Validate the CRDs versions is the one supported by the Gateway API proovider.

-Now let's have a look at the objects and do some stuff.
+We can start looking at the gateway class.

 ## 2. More on the Gateway class object